How to form diatonic chords of B flat major scale?

 We use uppercase roman numeral numbers to represent major chords, lowercase to represent minor chords, uppercase with a small plus sign to represent augmented chords, and lowercase with a small circle to represent diminished chords.

-The seven diatonic chords formed from the key of B flat major are:
+The seven diatonic chords in the B flat major key are:

 I. B♭ – D – F (B Flat major chord)